What are Layer-2 solutions?

 Layer-2 solutions are becoming increasingly popular as the need for scalability grows.
 With the rise of dApps and NFTs, it is clear that Ethereum and other Layer-1 blockchains cannot keep up with the demand.

-Begin your crypto journey with MoonPay
+Begin your layer-2 crypto journey with MoonPay

 To get started, simply buy cryptocurrency via MoonPay using your credit card or any other preferred payment method.
+Choose from layer-2 cryptocurrencies like Polygon (MATIC) and Immutable (IMX) and send directly to your non-custodial wallet.